mdavezac/LaDa/sphinx-doc/source/userguide/dftcrystal/crystal.rst

 can be added to the chain of functions by calling :py:meth:`append` with an operation instance as a the only argument.

->>> from lada.dftcrystal import Slabcut
+>>> from pylada.dftcrystal import Slabcut
 >>> crystal.append( Slabcut(hkl=(1, 0, 0), isup=1, nl=3) )

-:py:class:`~lada.dftcrystal.input.Slabcut` is an operation to create a thin-film from a 3d bulk material.
+:py:class:`~pylada.dftcrystal.input.Slabcut` is an operation to create a thin-film from a 3d bulk material.

 Finally, the whole  "data+functions" object can be evaluated with :py:meth:`eval`.
-This will return a :py:class:`~lada.crystal.cppwrappers.Structure` instance which can be used with other LaDa functionalities.
+This will return a :py:class:`~pylada.crystal.cppwrappers.Structure` instance which can be used with other Pylada functionalities.
 Internally, :py:meth:`eval` makes a call to CRYSTAL_ and greps the output to construct the output structure.